d-smith/ml-speciality-notes/refs.md

 ### Factors the lead to the wide adoption of neural networks

-* mag of data, algortirhms, checper gpus
+* Data availability
+* Computational scale, especially cheap GPUs
+* Availability of algorithms and NN architectures that take advantage of large amounts of data.
+Better performance with very large neural networks and hige amounts of data

-Correlation strength
+### Correlation strength

 * positive is stronger, direction important not just magnitude